Hypotheses and Insights

 Examples: A general assembly (which meets once a year to define the organisation's main lines of action as well as its executive bodies by vote), an equality advisory council (which meets every two months to make proposals on how to improve gender relations in the organisation), an evaluation commission (which meets every month to monitor a process) or a guarantee body (which collects incidents, abuses or proposals to improve decision-making procedures) are all examples of assemblies.

-Explore, analyze, and share quality ideas, hypotheses, and data.
+Explore, analyse, and share quality ideas, hypotheses, and datasets.
 Learn more about how hypotheses in the observatory work, creating, and collaborating.
+Explore insights and results validated by scientific analysis